The Most Popular Travel Destinations in Central America

 Set on the southern tip of Costa Rica’s Pacific coast, Santa Teresa has unspoiled beaches, surf breaks, consistent 80-degree temps, and laid-back vibe.
 Beyond riding the waves and soaking up some sun, vacationers can destress with ocean-view yoga classes and holistic spa treatments.
 Hungry?
 It’s all about eating clean, a philosophy that comes to life through the many local seafood joints and fresh juice shops.

-If wellness is a priority, check out these healthy retreats to kick-start—and keep—a new program.
+If wellness is a priority, check out these retreats that help you relax and recharge.

 Ambergris Caye, Belize